Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

 In this class, the algorithm to gradually develop a mesh from the centreline of the channel towards the boundaries is implemented.
-It is the most complex algorithm in the library.
+It is the most complex algorithm in MeshKernel.
 The curvilinear mesh is developed from the center spline by the following steps:

 -   Initialization step

-    -   The splines are labelled (central or transversal spline) based on the number of corner points and the intersecting angles.
+    -   The splines are labeled (central or transversal spline) based on the number of corner points and the intersecting angles.

     -   The canal heights at a different position along the central